MikeHopcroft/PrixFixe/documentation/src/repl.src.md

 }
 ~~~

+TODO:
-TODO: Explain how to provide the processor.
+* Explain how to provide the processor.
-TODO: Use convenience method that creates the factory and repl extension.
+* Use convenience method that creates the factory and repl extension.